eProsima/Fast-DDS-docs/docs/fastddsgen/usage/usage.rst

    * - -ppPath
      - Specifies the preprocessor path.
    * - -extrastg <template> <output>
-     - Specifies a custom template.
+     - Specifies a custom template used for generating source code. |br|
-       Template location must be in classpath.
+       This option expects the location of the template and the location of the file where source code output will be stored.
    * - -typeobject
      - Generates `TypeObject` files for the IDL provided and modifies MyType constructor to |br|
        register the TypeObject representation into the factory.